Faculty Profiles

 “Classic Rabbinic Perspectives,” in The T&T Clark Companion to the Doctrine of Sin, eds.
 K. L. Johnson and D. Lauber (London: T&T Clark, 2016), 129-147.

-“The Composition of Isaiah in Jewish Tradition.“ in Bind Up the Testimony: Explorations in the Genesis of the Book of Isaiah, eds.
+Genesis of the Book of Isaiah, eds.
 D. I. Block and R. Schultz (Peabody, MA: Hendrickson, 2015), 115-134.

-“The Story of The Latin Bible and Questions About Biblical Translation for the Church Today.”
-Trinity Journal, 35 NS (2014): 253-273.
+“The Story of The Latin Bible and Questions About Biblical Translation for the Church Today,” Trinity Journal 35 NS (2014): 253-273.